neozenith/owlet/README.md

 # TODO List

- - Terraform should use a template to create userpool-config.json artifact for the React app to use.
+ - Refactor terraform config into logical modules
+ - parametrise API endpoints based on modules and data_model.yml
+ - tidy up automation scripts and better understand how to neatly run shell scripts from python

- - Create React signup form
+ - Watch freeCodeCamp React tutorials
- - Create React login form
+ - Tidy up login flow
+   - Handle error messages like invalid password on signup
+   - Refresh app state after signup/login
+   - Tidy fonts, logos and colours.
+ - Create protected routes for each concept in data model

  - Create data form accessible once logged in
  - Have React app securely query Lambda API with Auth credentials from session cookie
- - Refactor terraform config into logical modules
- - parametrise API endpoints based on modules and data_model.yml
  - All data concepts should have an automatic HTML form to submit data one entry at a time.
  - All data concepts should have a drag and drop file upload for mass data entry

  - Research data storage options:
   - Aurora Serverless?
   - Athena?